Valerus9/VCE/README.md

-# Kat's PA Engine
+# Vic Community's Engine

-Kat's PA Engine is a fork of the Project Alice codebase (an open source "retro clone" of Victoria 2).
+Vic Community's Engine is a fork of Katerina Engine, which is a fork of the Project Alice codebase (an open source "retro clone" of Victoria 2).
 But more geared towards a purist audience.
 If you do prefer a "different" flavour of Victoria 2, feel free to checkout [Project Alice](https://github.com/schombert/Project-Alice/) too!

 Join us on [discord](https://discord.gg/3WNyk7SWvf).